 PUBLISHERS OF LITERARY FICTION SINCE 1983

-The identity of Venice, Queen of the Adriatic, is inseparable from the waters of the lagoon by which she is surrounded and from which she rises like a mirage.
-Isabella Panfido, avoiding the obvious, escaping the crowds, takes us on an exploration of those waters that since time immemorial have been Venice’s refuge and defence, visiting some of its many islands (the names of a few - Fisolo, Sant’Arian, Lio Piccolo, San Secondo - will be unknown even to the most assiduous visitors to the city), and introducing us to their elusive magic and their well-kept secrets.
+The identity of Venice, Queen of the Adriatic, is inseparable from the waters of the lagoon by which she is surrounded.
+Isabella Panfido takes us on an exploration of those waters that since time immemorial have been Venice’s refuge and defence, visiting some of its many islands (the names of a few - Fisolo, Sant’Arian, Lio Piccolo, San Secondo - will be unknown even to the most assiduous visitors to the city), and introducing us to their elusive magic and their well-kept secrets.

 We learn of haunting illusions created by the peculiar geography of the lagoon under certain climatic conditions; of the devastating plague of 1630 that led to the loss of 47,000 Venetian lives over a period of sixteen months; of the destruction by a bitter north wind of baskets full of carefully harvested soft-shelled crabs and their seemingly miraculous rebirth and metamorphosis from one delicacy into another; of thwarted yearnings and ambitions, of jealous rivalries and revenge, of the terrible price of vanity - and much, much more.